 - 8 cloves

-- 3 inches of ginger, chopped/grated or cut into thin rounds
+- 4 inches of ginger, cut into thin rounds

-- 3 tbsp good dried black tea leaves (I prefer loose leaf darjeeling or assam tea leaves)
+- 2 - 3 tbsp dried black tea (I prefer loose leaf darjeeling or assam tea leaves, CTC Assam black tea works great too)

 *This will give you a basic chai recipe, if you prefer more flavor, add extra spices and experiment with what you like!